-- Satisfaction with the local area as a place to live is close to the average for district areas around the country. - There are significant differences in satisfaction with the local area as a place to live amongst identifiable groups and geographical areas of the district. - More people feel they can influence local decision making than the average for district areas around the country.
+- Satisfaction with the local area as a place to live is close to the average for district areas around the country.
+83% of Carlisle respondents are satisfied compared to a national district average of 83.5%. - There are significant differences in satisfaction with the local area as a place to live amongst identifiable groups and geographical areas of the district. - More people feel they can influence local decision making than the average for district areas around the country.
 In fact, we are amongst the best authorities for this key measure of community empowerment.
+33.5% of the respondents from Carlisle feel they can influence decisions in their locality compared to a national district average of 28.2%.